Drug information provided by: IBM Micromedex

 For maintenance treatment of acute lymphatic leukemia:

 Adults—Dose is based on body weight and must be determined by your doctor.
-The starting dose is usually 1.5 to 2.5 milligrams (mg) per kilogram (kg) of body weight per day, taken as a single dose.
-Your doctor may adjust your dose as needed.
+At first, 1.5 to 2.5 milligrams (mg) per kilogram (kg) of body weight per day, taken as a single dose.
+Your doctor may adjust your dose as needed and tolerated.

 Children—Use and dose must be determined by your doctor.